Ishushan02/Diffusion-Transformer-Text-To-Image-Generation/README.md

 - There are also Residual connections in between the blocks
 - The Entire DiT Block is encapsulated in NDiTBlock class

+- Step 7, Decoder
+- Actual DiT Architecture only predicts Noise, but what I am doing is predicting noise, generating latents, and decoding latents from it.
+So, now I have 2 outputs 1 is predicted Noise and the other is predicted original Image from that Noise..
+Hence 2 outputs noise and actual Image..
+- Hence I will have 2 losses combined to both of them